An old man relates the tale of a murder he witnessed as a young boy.

 “Well let’s hope not,” answered pappy.

 “Well the truth of the matter is, I am,” retorted Blackstone with a chuckle.
 “I’m here to send Jason Perry to his grave for the killing of my brother Peter Blackstone.
-Does the name sound familiar?” he asked as he locked his irate gaze directly on Perry.
+Does the name sound familiar?”
+He asked as he locked his irate gaze directly on Perry.

 Perry’s right eye began twitching uncontrollably.
 “If Peter Blackstone was your brother, then I’m sorry for your loss.
-But he had it comin’. no-one accuses me of cheatin and gets away with it,” stammered Jason.
+But he had it comin’.
+No one accuses me of cheatin' and gets away with it,” stammered Jason.

 With lightning speed and the element of surprise, Perry pulled a revolver from behind his back.
 Before he had a chance to fire a single shot, Samuel Blackstone in a blurred instant of precision timing drew both his pistols and fired.